-Liquorice (British English) or licorice (American English) or Mulethi (Hindi) is a medicinal herb which is used in various clinical conditions since ancient times.
+Licorice (British English) or licorice (American English) or Mulethi (Hindi) is a medicinal herb which is used in various clinical conditions since ancient times.
 The underground stems and roots are used for medicinal purpose.
-Liquorice has antioxidant, antimicrobial, anti-inflammatory and hepatoprotective properties.
+Licorice has an antioxidant antimicrobial, anti-inflammatory, and hepatoprotective properties.

-Liquorice is useful in cough, sore throat, bronchitis, sexual weakness, skin problems, jaundice, hoarseness, Vata Dosha, ulcers etc. It has demulcent and expectorant properties.
-Traditionally Mulethi is used to get relief from digestive symptoms such as burning sensation and dyspepsia etc. It is also given in case of catarrhs of the respiratory tract, cold, cough, sore throat.
+Licorice is useful in cough, sore throat, bronchitis, sexual weakness, skin problems, jaundice, hoarseness, Vata Dosha, ulcers, etc. It has demulcent and expectorant properties.
+Traditionally Mulethi is used to get relief from digestive symptoms such as burning sensation and dyspepsia, etc. It is also given in case of catarrhs of the respiratory tract, cold, cough, sore throat.

 As it reduces stomach acid secretion, it shows beneficial effects in acidity, indigestion and ulcer prevention.
-It has cholesterol lowering and liver protecting activities.
+It has cholesterol lowering and the liver protecting activities.
 It boosts immunity, reduces inflammation and heals the irritations.
-Liquorice has mild estrogenic effect and helps to reduce the symptoms of premenstrual syndrome (PMS), such as irritability, bloating and breast tenderness.
+Licorice has a mild estrogenic effect and helps to reduce the symptoms of premenstrual syndrome (PMS), such as irritability, bloating and breast tenderness.

 Licorice is not suitable for everyone.
 It may cause some serious side-effects in certain conditions.
 It is contraindicated in pregnancy and breastfeeding.
 Please read on to know more about this herb.

 Licorice is a perennial long duration undershrub reaching up to 7 feet (2 m) height under favorable growing conditions in nature.
 The plant has a large creeping rhizome and branched roots, alternate leaves, and pale blue to violet flowers.
 It has highly developed stolongerous roots.